Sandra J. Degen, PhD Associate Chair for Academic Affairs and Professor of Pediatrics

-- The “Wine and Wisdom” series was launched to highlight the pathways to success of highly successful faculty members at CCHMC.
+- The “Wine and Wisdom” series was launched to highlight the pathways to success of highly successful faculty members at Cincinnati Children's.
 Speakers in 2011-2012 included Drs.
 Arnie Strauss and Peggy Hostetter.

 3. Enhance mentorship opportunities

-- The OFD convened a mentorship committee in 2011 that developed recommendations for a mentorship program at CCHMC.
+- The OFD convened a mentorship committee in 2011 that developed recommendations for a mentorship program at Cincinnati Children's.
 A mentorship advisory committee was created in 2012 to provide strategic guidance for the implementation of the recommendations.

 - Recommendations already put into practice include the following:

 - Mentorship was highlighted in the revised departmental reappointment, promotion and tenure guidelines

 - Awards for excellent mentorship were created, and included in the first annual faculty awards program in February 2012.